Anti-fouling and in-water cleaning guidelines

 If you have difficulty accessing these files, visit web accessibility for assistance.

-The approval process to conduct in-water cleaning or treatment in an Australian port is complex.
-The application process varies between jurisdictions and can involve multiple government agencies and port authorities who consider the biosecurity risks, environmental and port operation impacts of the activity.
+The approval process to conduct in-water cleaning or treatment in Australian waters is complex.
+The application process varies between locations and can involve many government agencies and port authorities.
+They will consider the biosecurity and toxicant risks and impacts the activity may have on the environment.

-To obtain permission to clean your vessel in Australian state or territory waters please contact the relevant authority.
-It is important that you give authorities sufficient time to consider your request prior to your proposed cleaning activity.
+Contact authorities for permission to clean your vessel in state or territory waters.
+It is important you give authorities enough time to consider your request before your proposed cleaning activity.

 New South Wales